DeepanshuSarawagi/Kubernetes/08-Networking/README.md

 $netstat -anp | grep etcd  # To find active listen connections for this process
 $ip address show type bridge
 ```

+## 6. Pod Networking:

+Below is the networking model for PODs.

+- Every POD should have an IP address assigned.
+- Every POD should be able to communicate with every other POD in the same node.
+- Every POD should be able to communicate with every other POD on the other nodes without NAT.